Refinishing An Old Wood Night Stand

 When you are doing your final coat of paint, make sure your brush strokes all go in the same direction.
 It gives your furniture a cleaner look when the brush strokes follow the grain and direction of the wood.
 Yes, even when you are painting a solid color on the wood and can’t see the wood grain.
 It still gives the impression of following the wood grain and makes the finish look professional.

 Even though the wall paint gives a full coverage finish on the outside of the cabinet, I left the inside of the drawer as bare wood.
 Even with sanding the drawer interior was really rough.
 To make it easy to wipe clean, I cut and attached a self-adhesive contact paper to the drawer bottom.
-Now it looks clean, is easy to clean, and is a nice surprise when the drawer is open to reveal the original wood.
+I used a matte white but there are sooo many beautiful patterns and color options for contact paper.
+Now it looks clean, is easy to clean, and is a nice surprise when the drawer is open to reveal the original wood on the sides.

 And that’s how I go about using wall paint on furniture.
 I love how quick it is to paint furniture with wall paint.
 It dries fast so you don’t have to wait long between coats and you still get a great finish.
 The paint color used is Benjamin Moore Revere Pewter, one of my favorite neutrals and the same color used on the bathroom wainscoting.